Hurstbridge

 The level of residential development activity in Hurstbridge is very low in comparison to the average area assessed nationally by AreaSearch

-Hurstbridge has recorded approximately four residential properties granted approval per year.
-Over the past five financial years, from FY21 to FY25, 24 homes were approved, with one additional approval in FY26 so far.
-The area's population decline suggests that new supply has likely been meeting demand, providing good choices for buyers.
+Hurstbridge recorded approximately four residential properties granted approval annually over the past five financial years, from FY21 to FY25, with a total of 24 homes approved.
+In FY26, three homes have been approved so far.
+This rate suggests that new supply has likely kept pace with demand in an area experiencing population decline, offering good choice for buyers.

 Frequently Asked Questions - Development